DavidKLim/FSCseq/README.md

 The `simulateData` function outputs a list of length `nsims` with a `sim.dat` list object for each simulation.
-The contents of each `sim.dat` object can be accessed as follows:
+The contents of each `sim.dat` object can be accessed, and counts and true cluster labels can be extracted as follows:

 ``` r
 str(sim.dat)